Search This Blog

 2) "He's just like me fr"

 Maybe you saw that quote at least once.
 People showing a meme or something weird and saying "they're just like me fr" while talking about the character.
 While it's a joke, we all need representation.
 If you think you don't need it then congrats, you're part of a population highly represented so you never had to ask yourself about it.
 But even inconsciously, we love things that either ressemble us or the things we want to be.
 That's why you have people loving Goku, because he's the strong guy they want to be.
-And people will say "duh I love Sonic but I don't wanna be a hedgehog", sure, but you still wanna be as cool as him.
+That's why some people will say "duh I love Sonic but I don't wanna be a hedgehog", sure, but you still wanna be as cool as him.

 Some people don't understand how you can love a villain and even projecting yourself in them because, y'know, they're villains.